Posted in Blog, Marketing | Posted by Impact Partnership

-Social media is a powerful marketing tool for small businesses, and financial advisors are no exception.
+Social media is a powerful marketing tool for small businesses.
+It’s very unlikely that anyone you know doesn’t have at least one social media account somewhere.
 But when it comes to analyzing performance data, social media metrics leave many users feeling stumped.
 Which metrics matter?
 What is “reach”?
 “Impressions”?
 And what the heck are vanity metrics?

 A vanity metric is a surface-level social media metric like number of followers, “likes” on a post, and reach.
 They’re often considered “flashy,” and while they may look good on paper, they aren’t always the most informative in terms of how your social strategy is performing overall.

 That being said, vanity metrics can actually be very useful, especially when your social media goals are things like brand awareness and increased reach.

 Vanity metrics are usually the most easy to find; analytics tools like SproutSocial and Hootsuite – and even native tools like Facebook Page Insights – often present them automatically.
 Now let’s talk about some of the most common vanity metrics: impressions and engagement.

 “Impressions” measure how many times your post was seen.
 There is a difference between views and unique views, but usually both are counted when it comes to impressions.
 Let’s say in one scenario, your post is viewed by Person A two times and by Person B three times.
 That gives you a total of five impressions.
 In another scenario, your post is viewed one time only by five different people – that still gives you five impressions.
 This is all to say that impressions are not a count of how many individuals saw your content.

 Reach means the total amount of people who see your content.
 Think of it as the number of unique viewers.
 If you have 100 followers, your reach is 100, even if those followers each see a single post multiple times.

 While impressions reflect the number of times users saw your content, engagement indicates how many people interacted with your post – it’s a count of likes, shares, and comments.